AI The Docs 2025

 We will cover some emerging best practices to write GenAI-friendly content.
 We will also discuss some learnings from interacting with some customers in Chatbot implementation with respect to content restructuring.

-Elmer Thomas (Twilio): The Robots are coming for your job, and that's okay.
+Elmer Thomas, Maria Bermudez (Twilio): The Robots are coming for your job, and that's okay.

 I’ll share how we decided which agents to build and how we made them more accessible to less-technical Twilions outside of our team.
 I’ll share some practical ways you can use agents in your own work to simplify your workflows and streamline your authoring process.
 Once we’ve covered the basics, we can share some ideas we have for taking these agents, and our docs, to the next level.